AdobeDocs/analytics-learn.en/help/analysis-workspace/dimensions/introduction-to-conversion-variables-evars.md

 In this video, get an introduction to conversion variables, also known as "[!DNL eVars]".
 Also learn the difference between traffic and conversion variables and how they relate to conversion [!DNL events].

 >[!VIDEO](https://video.tv.adobe.com/v/28759/?quality=12&learn=on)

->[!INFO]
->
-> This video is part of a course [Guided Analytics Implementation](https://experienceleague.adobe.com/?recommended=Analytics-D-1-2019.1), available for free on Experience League!